benbalter/benbalter.github.com/_posts/2012-12-26-securing-the-status-quo.md

 #### B. Modular Administration

 OMB should create guidance to decouple the various components that make up an information system from the administrative assets that must accompany them.
 An agency website, for example, might consist of the cloud service provider, the generic software image from which the server is based, and the content management system which generates the output visitors see (collectively, often referred to as the technology stack).
-As many of these components are often reused between information systems (e.g., another website may share the same server image, or database or other application may share the same datacenter), if agencies could analyze each component independently, in a modular fashion, it could realize a significant savings in the long run, especially if such certifications could be shared among agencies.
+As many of these components are often reused between information systems (e.g., another site may share the same server image, or database or other application may share the same datacenter), if agencies could analyze each component independently, in a modular fashion, it could realize a significant savings in the long run, especially if such certifications could be shared among agencies.

 #### C. A Grace Period for Pilot Programs